wrvenkat/ibnr/README.md

   2. Get a copy of the config file for your Ubuntu version or you can use your own version:
   `git clone https://github.com/wrvenkat/ibnr-conf.git && checkout <your_ubuntu_version>`
    Example: `git clone https://github.com/wrvenkat/ibnr-conf.git && checkout 16.04`
-  3. Get a copy of the install scripts for your Ubunut version:
+  3. Get a copy of the install scripts for your Ubuntu version:
   `git clone https://github.com/wrvenkat/install_scripts.git && git checkout <your_ubuntu_version>`
    Example: `git clone https://github.com/wrvenkat/install_scripts.git && git checkout 16.04`
   4. Run the tool to list the config file, add the PPAs and install the software: